benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 ## AIND ephys pipeline results

-The pipeline will write results into an `analysis/` subdirectory of the Geffen lab storage directory.
+The pipeline will write results into a `processed_data/` subdirectory of the Geffen lab storage directory.

 ```
-/vol/cortex/cd4/geffenlab/analysis/
+/vol/cortex/cd4/geffenlab/processed_data/
 ```

-As with the `data/` subdirectory, we organize `analysis/` by subject, date, and data type.
+As with the `raw_data/` subdirectory, we organize `processed_data/` by experimenter initials, subject, date, and data type.

-Here's a summary of the `data/` and `analysis/` subdirectories, after running the AIND ephys pipeline.
+Here's a summary of the `raw_data/` and `processed_data/` subdirectories, after running the AIND ephys pipeline.

 ```
 /vol/cortex/cd4/geffenlab/
-├── data/
+├── raw_data/
+│   └── BH/
 │       └── AS20-minimal2/
 │           └── 03112025/
 │               ├── behavior/               # unchanged
 │               └── ecephys/                # unchanged
+└── processed_data/
-└── analysis/
+    └── BH/
         └── AS20-minimal2/
             └── 03112025/
                 └── sorted/                 # new
                     ├── nextflow/
                     ├── quality_control/
                     ├── nwb/
                     ├── preprocessed/
                     ├── spikesorted/
                     ├── curated/
                     ├── postprocessed/
                     └── visualization/
 ```

 ## Geffen lab ephys pipeline